jeffinnes/100-days-of-code/r1-log.md

 ### R1D10
 Fiddle fiddle fiddle.
 That's the name of the responsive CSS game.
 I got really close tonight, just one last element is being difficult.
 I suspect it will require a small adjustment to the HTML so I can use grid or flex to controll the wrapping behavior, but I'll take a look tomorrow with fresh eyes.

+### R1D11
+Finally got all the mobile styles looking how I wanted.
+Pushed code to production... and nothing.
+It was all working in the browser simulation, but on mobile nothing changed.
+After some research, I found out that I needed to include a "Viewport" meta tag in the Head of my HTML file.
+I must have learned about that at somepoint, but I sure didn't remember it now.
+Anywho, after adding "<meta name="viewport" content="width=device-width, initial-scale=1">" to the Head, everything is happy on mobile.